nmasse-itix/apicast-logger/README.md

 - a syslog server (such as [syslog-ng](https://github.com/balabit/syslog-ng) or [rsyslog](https://github.com/rsyslog/rsyslog))
 - the [lua-resty-logger-socket](https://github.com/cloudflare/lua-resty-logger-socket) module

+This project has been tested with Apicast v3.2.
+It may work with newer or older version but it may require some minor changes.

 ## Installation

 If not already done, start your syslog server and configure it to listen